securityscience/SecSci-xBurp-xReport/README.md

 ## Integration with Sec-Sci AutoPT

-These extensions are designed to operate seamlessly as part of the [SecSci AutoPT](https://www.security-science.com/sec-sci-autopt) automated penetration testing components.
+These extensions are designed to operate seamlessly as part of the [SecSci AutoPT](https://www.security-science.com/sec-sci-autopt) automated penetration testing framework.

 ## License